telehash/telehash.github.io/kademlia.md

 Kademlia is based the fact that you know a lot about your neighbours, but less and less about further nodes.
 This means we need a way to calculate a "distance" between nodes.
 Note that "distance" here isn't geographical distance.
-It might be possible that you are a close neighbour to a node on the other side of the world, while a node running on a computer in the same room, would be a far away node.
+It might be possible that you are a "close" neighbour to a node on the other side of the world, while a node running on a computer in the same room, could be a far away.

 ## Calculating distance